mike-seger/web-modules/file-manager/README.md

 - A [library](library), which can be included as a dependency in a Spring Boot application
 - A standalone sample [application](application), based on the library

-file-manager consists of two components:
+file-manager consists of the following components:
 - A web page compatible with modern browsers.
 - A server component.